Accelerox/wireguard-namespace/README.md

 # WireGuard VPN Namespace Management Scripts

 This collection of scripts helps you manage multiple WireGuard VPN instances running in separate network namespaces.
-The scripts automate the creation, deletion, and execution of commands in the namespaces.
+The scripts automate the installation, creation and deletion of namespace configurations aswell as execution of commands in the namespaces.
 These scripts are designed for Linux systems.

 ## Prerequisites